paulinastempin/paulinastempin.github.io/pages/CV.md

 ## POSITIONS

-*  2024/11/01 to present  **Assistant Professor** in the group of research and teaching staff <br />
+*  2024/11/01 to present <br />
+  **Assistant Professor** in the group of research and teaching staff <br />
-Institute of Structural Analysis, Faculty of Civil Engineering and Transport Poznan University of Technology, Poland
+Institute of Structural Analysis, Faculty of Civil Engineering and Transport, Poznan University of Technology, Poland

-*  2021/11/01 to 2024/10/31   **Research Assistant** in the group of research and teaching staff <br />
+*  2021/11/01 to 2024/10/31 <br />
+  **Research Assistant** in the group of research and teaching staff <br />
-Institute of Structural Analysis, Faculty of Civil Engineering and Transport <br /> Poznan University of Technology, Poland
+Institute of Structural Analysis, Faculty of Civil Engineering and Transport, Poznan University of Technology, Poland

 ## EDUCATION